Skip to main content

 • gameplay

-• “Having the health tied into the body size of each cell (which gets bigger as they move, snake style) is a really interesting twist and intuitive mechanic.
-It makes your health extremely visible at all times and ties it directly to the physical space, adding strategic depth.”
+• “Having the health tied into the body size of each cell (which gets bigger as they move, snake style) is a really interesting twist and intuitive mechanic — in addition to making your health extremely visible at all times, it makes it so your health is directly tied to the physical space (so large cells might end up inadvertently body blocking your other cells or making it so you can't pass kill spikes without dying) and having a lot of health also makes you a larger target for enemies.”

-• “Combining roguelike procedural generation with an objective, dexterity-free and RNG-free form of gameplay does mean that there's a lot of scenarios that are either nigh impossible to overcome or completely trivial to achieve, but when things come together just right, it's absolutely addictive to make big plays and come up with unorthodox tactics to complete an otherwise daunting task.”
+• “Combining roguelike procedural generation with an objective, dexterity-free and RNG-free form of gameplay means that there's a lot of scenarios that are either nigh impossible to overcome, or completely trivial to achieve, but when things come together just right, it's absolutely addictive to make big plays and come up with unorthodox tactics to complete an otherwise daunting task.”

-• “This means they are not that different from the main gameplay mode, something that Genome Guardian did a little bit better.”
+• “This means they are not that different to the main gameplay mode, something that Genome Guardian did a little bit better.”

 • story